-P-Athletic Manage ment Course #5660
+P-Athletic Management Course #5660

 Level: 10-12

 Length: Year (10 credits) repeat for credit

 Prerequisite: Teacher recommendation

 Graduation: Elective Credit

 College Prep: Elective (g) requirement

-Athletic Management is a source which introduces students to the skills
+Athletic Management is a course which introduces students to the skills

-Athletic Management is a course which introduces students to the skills necessary for success in the athletic world.
+ls necessary for success in the athletic world.
 Student will learn steps necessary to run effective athletic programs and events.
 Course topics include philosophy, legal issues, game management including incorporation of technology such as press releases and webcasting, athletic field management and athletic survey of middle schools, high school, college, and professional programs.
 Students will patriciate in a variety of projects throughout the course which will enhance the overall athletic and academic experience of the campus.

-Basic Electronics Course #5197
+Basic Electronic s Course #5197

 Level: 9-12

 Length: Semester (5 credits)

 Prerequisite: None

 Graduation: Elective credit

-Students learn the fundamentals of electricity and how it is used and controlled in electronic circuits.
-Students learn practical skills for solving real-life problems.
+Students learn the e fundamentals of electricity and how it is used and

+controlled in elect ronic circuits.
+Students learn practical skills for solving

+real-life problems.
 Students write explanations of component and circuit functions as part of ongoing lab work.
 For the final project, students construct (solder) a circuit board project and complete a written report explaining how it works.

 Virtual Enterprise Course #2310

 Level: 11-12

 Length: Year (10 credits)

 Prerequisite: None

-Graduation Elective credit
+Graduation: Elective credit

 In this exciting business course, students will create and operate a virtual business!
 Under the guidance of a teacher mentor, students will determine the nature of the enterprise, its products, services, and management structure.
 They will use current business software to conduct business with other students across the United States via the Internet.
 As business employees, students will receive a virtual salary, which they will use to pay virtual bills.
 They will also be able to make virtual purchases from other virtual enterprises across the country.
-In addition, as a part of the Virtual Enterprise program, students will also have the opportunity to work with real business partners, and even travel to some trade fairs where they will compete with other virtual enterprises career should think about enrolling in the Virtual Enterprise.
+In addition, as a part of the Virtual Enterprise program, students will also have the opportunity to work with real business partners, and even travel to some trade fairs where they will compete with other virtual enterprises throughout California.
+Anyone who wants to try out a possible business career should think about enrolling in the Virtual Enterprise.

-Personal Finance Course #2596
+Personal Financ e Course #2596

 Level: 9-12

 Length: Semester (5 credits)

 Prerequisite: None

 Graduation: Elective credit